Yidingwyd/NCGNN_v2/README.md

 A sample representing a FCC solid solution with chemical short-range ordering is partly shown below:
 ![An example for a FCC sample](https://github.com/Yidingwyd/SSNGNN_v2/blob/main/Kfold/fig1.png)

 Another input file is the **atomic embeddings**, i.e., features in the nodes of the compositional graphs.
 We used one-hot features for both cases.
 The atomic embeddings are available at [data](https://github.com/Yidingwyd/SSNGNN_v2/tree/main/data).
-Users may try other atomic embeddings, which are also saved as a python dictionary in a `.json` file.
+Users may try other atomic embeddings, which should also be saved as a python dictionary in a `.json` file.

 Based on the input files, the program will automatically generate PyTorch tensors in a style of nested graph representation.
 ## Train a SSNGNN model